-The second team has Mark Dunnett at the helm again for the 2014 season; with Briggsy and Mark looking to continue the improvement in the youngsters currently in the 2nd team setup.
+The second team has Mark Dunnett at the helm again for the 2015 season; with Briggsy and Mark looking to continue the improvement in the youngsters who gained a brilliant promotion to Norfolk Alliance Division 2.

-The third team has a new leader, with Paul Fitt taking over from John Lund in Norfolk Cricket League Division 4 & Jamie Lincoln continuing his brilliant work for the Fourth team in Division 6.
+The third team is again lead by Paul Fitt in the newly formed Norfolk Cricket League Level 3 & Jamie Lincoln continuing his brilliant work for the Fourth team in NCL Level 5.
+The Norfolk Cricket League have regionalised their bottom six divisions for the upcoming season.

 on Facebook or Twitter - check us out!
 There are regular updates on both